- Part 1. What does 4.0Ah or 2.0Ah mean in a battery?

 Part 4.
 What are the key differences between 4.0Ah and 2.0Ah batteries?

-• Runtime: The 4.0Ah battery provides significantly longer runtime, making it ideal for extended projects.
+- Runtime: The 4.0Ah battery lasts significantly longer, making it ideal for extended projects.

-• Charging time: A 4.0Ah battery takes longer to recharge than a 2.0Ah battery.
+- Charging Time: A 4.0Ah battery requires longer charging time compared to the 2.0Ah battery.

 Part 5.
 Which battery is better for heavy-duty projects?